Collected Short Stories (O'Brian book): "The Chian Wine"

 A nightmarish tale about the dark side of human nature, recounting the violent anti-Semitism in a small village in the south of France.

 Richard Ollard described this tale in his 1973 assessment for William Collins as "exciting and terrifying".
 Tolstoy noted that the opening description provides a lyrical evocation of the largely unaltered Collioure of O'Brian's early days in the town.

 "The Virtuous Peleg"

 A comic tale, quite different from the others in the collection, recounting the fantastic adventures of Peleg, a junior monk, with some help from an obliging angel.

-Reviewing the story for the its 1955 US publication, Donald Barr for The New York Times said that it "laughingly arrays the Seven Deadly Sins and the cardinal virtues in the guise of a medieval saint's legend."
+Reviewing the story for its 1955 US publication, Donald Barr for The New York Times said that it "laughingly arrays the Seven Deadly Sins and the cardinal virtues in the guise of a medieval saint's legend."
 In his 1973 assessment, Richard Ollard called this story "enchantingly funny."
 King considered it to stand out from his other stories "like a glorious speckled trout in a goldfish pond."